 - If you are unable to replace the tooth, see your dentist right away.
 Preserve the tooth by keeping it in milk, a saline solution, or inside of the mouth along the cheeks.
 The goal is to keep the living cells of the root alive.

 - Go to a dentist whether you are able to replace the tooth or not.
 They will either attempt to replace it for you or secure it to your other teeth so that it may heal.

 Objects caught between teeth

-- Try using dental floss to very gently and carefully remove the object.
+- Use dental floss to gently and carefully remove the object.

-At Warrnambool Dental, we are fully equipped to handle your dental emergencies while traveling with utmost care and urgency.
+At Warrnambool Dental, we are fully equipped to handle your dental emergencies while travelling with utmost care and urgency.

 Same-Day Dental Emergency Available!

 We are located at 454A Raglan Parade, Warrnambool.